alstat/Bagyo.jl/docs/src/vis.md

 # Visualization
-This section will illustrate how to helper functions for visualizing the data.
-This is currently at the early stage, and further customization on the target countries will be added, at the moment it supports all countries affected by the Western-North Pacific cyclones.
+This section will illustrate how to use the APIs for visualizing the data.
+At the moment it supports all countries affected by the Western-North Pacific (WNP) cyclones.
 These are:
 ```@raw html
 <table>
 	<thead>